 NJIT Excellence in Research Medal

-In early 2013, the Office of the Provost will call for nominations for the NJIT Excellence in Research Medal.
+In Fall 2014, the Office of the Provost will call for nominations for the NJIT Excellence in Research Medal.
 Every member of the NJIT research community with at least five years of professional service to the Institute is eligible for consideration.
 Read more at NJIT Excellence Prize and Medal.

 Board of Overseers / NJIT Excellence in Service Award